Bloomingdale’s creepy “date rape-y” ad, Ivanka’s “flammable scarves” were just two of the biggest non-political PR blunders over the past year or so.

 However, PR blunders aren’t just something the big brands make.
 Small and medium sized businesses have their fair shares of public relations disasters as well.
-Even if you’re working with a PR agency, digital media firm or even an integrated media/corporate bartering company, there is always the possibility of making a PR mistake if you’re not careful.
+Even if you’re working with a PR agency, digital media firm or even an integrated media/corporate bartering company such as Sherwood IS, there is always the possibility of making a PR mistake if you’re not careful.

 Here are some public relations mistakes you should avoid making:

 Not having a corporate PR policy